 5. Do Breast Self Examination Once A Month

-It is important to do regular self examination of the breasts since they might help in early detection.
+It is important to do a regular self-examination of the breasts since they might help in early detection.
 First of all, look at your breasts in the mirror with your shoulders straight and arms on your hips.
-Look for any dimpling, bulging of skin, or inverted nipple.
+Look for any dimpling, bulging of the skin, or inverted nipple.
 Now, feel your breasts using the first few finger pads of your hand moving in a circular motion.
-The easiest way to feel breasts is when the skin is wet and slippery as while taking a shower.
+The easiest way to feel breasts is when the skin is wet and slippery while taking a shower.

 6. Get Clinical Examination Done Yearly

 After the age of 35, it is recommended to get a clinical examination done by an experienced breast surgeon every year.
 In women with a family history of breast cancer, it is recommended to get an annual clinical examination done after the age of 25.

 7. Get Mammography Done

 A mammogram is an X-ray picture of the breast.
 It can be used for screening purposes when you have no symptoms of cancer.
 It can also be used if you have a lump or other sign of breast cancer.
 It is recommended to get regular mammograms done yearly after the age of 40 years.
 The simplest way to remember this is to ‘gift yourself a mammogram’ on your birthday!

 8. Take Special Care In Case Of Family History

 If there is a history of breast cancer in your family, do consult your oncologist to discuss your risk of breast cancer.
 If you or any female in your family is above 40 years of age, then get mammography done.
 Remember, early lump detection can aid in early detection of breast cancer which in turn can help in a complete recovery from breast cancer.